«What if it turns out Bush was right, and we were wrong?». E' la domanda che sente di porsi

 «Maybe the United States really can establish a peaceable democratic government in Iraq, and if so, that would be worth something».
 Leggi

-Rich Lowry, su National Review, infligge la sberla più diretta ai democratici, che hanno abdicato dai loro stessi valori di riferimento: Wake up!
+National Review, infligge la sberla più diretta ai democratici, che hanno abdicato dai loro stessi valori di riferimento:

 And so the Democrats progressively lose their capacity for hope.
 Come on guys, can't you muster a little Utopian dreaming, for old time's sake if nothing else?
 H. L. Mencken once described a Puritan as a person who can't stand the idea that someone, somewhere is having a good time.
 Contemporary Democrats are people who can't stand the idea that someone, somewhere is experiencing good news».
 Leggi